gcavelier/smolBSD-tui/README.md

 # Features
 - [X] Start a VM
 - [X] Stop a VM
+- [ ] Add a popup when the VM is being started/stopped
 - [X] Refresh vms/kernels/images every 2s
 - [X] Delete a vm
 - [X] Popups size should be calculated from their content's size